 Whether you prefer dry vinifera wines or strictly stick to the sweet side, I urge you to do your tasting at Oliver Winery with an open mind.
 You get to taste eight samples, so why not try at least one wine or cider outside your comfort zone?
 You just might be surprised!

-Sip Award-Winning Sour Ales At Upland Brewing Co.
+Sip Award-Winning Sour Ales at Upland Brewing Co.

 Upland Brewing Co. has three places for beer travelers to explore in Bloomington — the brewpub, the Wood Shop Brewery, and the Production Brewery.
 Located at 4060 Profile Parkway, the Production Brewery offers tours at 3 and 5 p.m. on weekends.
 During a tour, you’ll see how Upland’s ales and lagers are created.
 Then you can hang around the fire pit or one of the picnic tables at the laid-back, dog-friendly West Side Beer Bar.
-However, if you are interested in Upland’s award-winning sours, head over the Wood Shop Brewery and the brewpub next to it.
+However, if you are interested in Upland’s award-winning sours, head over to the Wood Shop Brewery and the brewpub next to it.

 Upland’s Sour Ales